By Rebecca Peppiatt

 The fortnightly Mundaring Garden and Farmer’s Market has been up-and-running since May and is starting to build a following of keen gardeners and those looking for locally-grown produce.

-The not-for-profit event is the passion and hobby of Kalamunda husband and wife Andrew and Mandy Osenton.
+The event, which doesn’t make a profit, is the passion and hobby of Kalamunda husband and wife Andrew and Mandy Osenton.

 The duo are plant growers themselves and experienced event organisers as they are behind the hugely successful Kalamunda Garden Festival.